Follow Us:

 Mucosal membranes: Medical devices that contact intact mucosal membranes like contact lenses, urinary catheters, intravaginal and intra-intestinal devices (stomach tubes, sigmoidoscopes, colonoscopes, gastroscopes) endotracheal tubes, bronchoscopes, dental prostheses, orthodontic devices and intrauterine devices.

-Breached or compromised surfaces: Medical devices that contact breached or otherwise compromised body surfaces such as dressings, healing devices and occlusive patches for ulcers, burns and granulation tissue.
+Breached or compromised surfaces: Medical devices that contact with breached or otherwise compromised body surfaces such as dressings, healing devices and occlusive patches for ulcers, burns and granulation tissue.

 Externally communicating medical devices: These include medical devices in contact with the following application sites,